Albino Animals - Birds

 [S]

 "Snowdrop" was born in the Bristol Zoo, Bristol, England.
-This albino has pink facial skin, eyes, and feet, as well as a light beak and wing.
+This albino penguin has pink facial skin, eyes, and feet, as well as a light beak and wing.
 The pink eye looks dark in this photo, but there is a better view showing Snowdrop and its normally-colored friends being fed fish from a pail.
 Read more about the African Penguin, a bird that swims underwater.

 [S]